python-discord/site/pydis_site/apps/content/resources/guides/pydis-guides/contributing.md

 </div>

 # How do I start contributing?
 Unsure of what contributing to open source projects involves?
 Have questions about how to use GitHub?
-Just need to know about our contribution etiquette?
+Just need to know about our contribution etiquette.
 Completing these steps will have you ready to make your first contribution no matter your starting point.

 Feel free to skip any steps you're already familiar with, but please make sure not to miss the [Contributing Guidelines](#5-read-our-contributing-guidelines).

 If you are here looking for the answer to a specific question, check out the sub-articles in the top right of the page to see a list of our guides.

 **Note:** We use Git to keep track of changes to the files in our projects.
 Git allows you to make changes to your local code and then distribute those changes to the other people working on the project.
-You'll use Git in a couple steps of the contributing process.
+You'll use Git in a couple of steps of the contributing process.
 You can refer to this [**guide on using Git**](./working-with-git/).
 {: .notification }

 ### 1. Fork and clone the repo